 Allow the dish to rest.
 Once the Cheeseburger Helper is ready, let it sit off heat for 3-5 minutes to allow the sauce to set up a bit before serving!

-Serving the Hamburger Helper
+Serving the Cheeseburger Helper

 Substitutions and Additions

-Use sharp white cheddar, Colby jack cheese, or medium cheddar in place of the yellow sharp cheddar.
+| Cheese Swaps | Use Colby jack cheese or medium cheddar in place of the yellow sharp cheddar for an ultra-creamy version. |

 One Pot Cheeseburger Helper Recipe